Terminator Genisys (soundtrack)

-Terminator Genisys: Music from the Motion Picture is the soundtrack album composed by Lorne Balfe for the 2015 film of the same name, directed by Alan Taylor, which is the sixth instalment and a reboot of the Terminator franchise, taking the premise of the original film.
+Terminator Genisys: Music from the Motion Picture is the soundtrack album composed by Lorne Balfe for the 2015 film of the same name, directed by Alan Taylor, which is the fifth installment and a reboot of the Terminator franchise, taking the premise of the original film.
 The album was initially set to be scored by Christophe Beck, before Balfe replaced him.
 Hans Zimmer served as the executive producer of the film's soundtrack.
-The album, featured 22 tracks, and was released on June 17, 2015 under the Skydance Media and Paramount Music labels.
+The album featured 22 tracks, and was released on June 17, 2015, under the Skydance Media and Paramount Music labels.

 Development

 During December 2014, Christophe Beck was initially hired to score the film.
 However, Lorne Balfe replaced Beck as the composer in March 2015.
 Balfe wanted to create a standalone soundtrack for the film as Terminator Genisys is neither a prequel, nor a sequel.
 However, he wanted to incorporate Brad Fiedel's iconic theme in The Terminator, as he wanted to "have a nod to the past, but also bring it into the future."
 While speaking about its resemblance to the previous instalments, Balfe said "There’s something about it being organic and manipulating it with the sounds.
 This is a different kind of Terminator and each film has been different.
 It’s not meant to sound strictly like a Terminator score.
 There are scenes which are identical to the original and musically I did it exactly the same.
 I scored it as close as I could possibly get it."

 Balfe called it as a hybrid score and though there are massive action cues, the score also featured few emotional cues as "the score needed to be much more personal to match the progression of the movie’s character development and convey the relationship between Sarah Connor and the Terminator", while Balfe spent more time, which became "Fate and Hope".
 He also created few themes for John Connor, and the romantic relationship between Kyle and Sarah, while also scored the "Terminator" theme with the piano and three notes for the film.